Chart Color Schemes

 An assessment of population growth drivers in Box Head - MacMasters Beach reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch's analysis indicates that Box Head - MacMasters Beach had a population of around 10,781 as of August 2025.
-This figure represents a decrease of 261 people, equivalent to 2.4%, since the 2021 Census which reported a population of 11,042.
-The change is inferred from the estimated resident population of 11,236 as of June 2024 and an additional 4 validated new addresses since the Census date.
-This results in a population density ratio of 336 persons per square kilometer, indicating significant space per person and potential room for further development.
-Overseas migration primarily drove population growth in the area, contributing approximately 71.9% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Box Head - MacMasters Beach's population is around 10,775 as of November 2025.
+This reflects a decrease of 267 people (2.4%) since the 2021 Census, which reported a population of 11,042 people.
+The change is inferred from the estimated resident population of 11,230 from the ABS as of June 2024 and an additional 4 validated new addresses since the Census date.
+This level of population equates to a density ratio of 335 persons per square kilometer, providing significant space per person and potential room for further development.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 71.9% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on the latest population numbers, the area is expected to grow by 596 persons to 2041, representing an increase of 9.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, a population increase just below the median of statistical areas analysed by AreaSearch is expected, with the area expected to grow by 596 persons to 2041 based on the latest population numbers, resulting in an increase of 9.6% in total over the 17 years.

 Frequently Asked Questions - Population